 Now that the planning phase has reached completion, the city will soon be breaking ground on many of these projects outlined in the master plan.
 It will be interesting to see just how much individual improvements impact the safety of people walking through our city and whether or not the right decisions were made in the planning process.

 As an experienced pedestrian accident lawyer in Oakland I’ve seen the real world effects of poorly planned city streets and the deterioration of our infrastructure.
 While I can’t promise these new improvements will have the intended effect, I can promise that my team of Oakland personal injury attorneys will be there when you need us.
 We’ve helped many people seriously injured in car vs. pedestrian accidents in Oakland.
-If you’ve been seriously hurt by a reckless or distracted driver, contact Sally Morin Law at (510) 858-2231 today or submit your case online to get help fast.
+If you’ve been seriously hurt by a reckless or distracted driver, contact Sally Morin Personal Injury Lawyers at (510) 858-2231 today or submit your case online to get help fast.